leangjia/blender_docs/manual/scene_layout/object/editing/transform/control/gizmos.rst

 The transformation will be locked to the clicked axis.

 Dragging the small white circle allows free transformation.
-In case of the rotation gizmo this starts a :ref:`trackball rotation <view3d-transform-trackball>`.
+In case of the rotation gizmo a highlighted circle will apear when you hover your mouse over the object.
-The rotation gizmo contains another big outer white circle to activate free transformation.
+This will activate :ref:`trackball rotation <view3d-transform-trackball>`.

 Releasing the mouse confirms the operation (*confirm on release*).